cliveportman/giftVouchers/README.md

 Remember to add them to the product's fields within Craft Commerce.

+Rather than pre-create products for purchase, we create them on the frontend as and when they're needed.
+This prevents say, three of the same gift voucher being added to the cart, and simplifies adding recipient names to the vouchers.

 ## Gift voucher format
 So they can easily be identified from other discounts in the store, we're prepending `gv` to the beginning of the coupon code.

 ## Create discount form
 ```